mozilla-platform-ops/ronin_puppet/r10k_modules/acl/README.md

  * When using SIDs for identities, autorequire tries to match to users with fully qualified names (e.g., User[BUILTIN\Administrators]) in addition to SIDs (User[S-1-5-32-544]).
 However, it can't match against 'User[Administrators]', because that could cause issues if domain accounts and local accounts share the same name e.g., 'Domain\Bob' and 'LOCAL\Bob'.

- * When referring to accounts in the `APPLICATION PACKAGE AUTHORITY`, use either their SID values or their unqualified names.
+ * When referring to accounts in the `APPLICATION PACKAGE AUTHORITY`, with Puppet versions older than **6.22.0** or **7.5.0**, use either their SID values or their unqualified names.
 The Windows API has well documented bugs preventing the fully qualifed account names from being used.

     * `S-1-15-2-1` or `ALL APPLICATION PACKAGES`, but *not* `APPLICATION PACKAGE AUTHORITY\ALL APPLICATION PACKAGES`.
 This account may only be referenced on Windows 2012R2 (kernel 6.3) or newer.
     * `S-1-15-2-2` or `ALL RESTRICTED APPLICATION PACKAGES`, but *not* `APPLICATION PACKAGE AUTHORITY\ALL RESTRICTED APPLICATION PACKAGES`.
 This account may only be referenced on Windows 2016 (kernel 10.0) or newer.